KoljaB/Linguflex/README.md

 - **Create:** Image generation using DALL-E API, turning text prompts into vivid images.

 ## Getting Started

-Follow the [Installation Guide](./docs/installation.md) for step-by-step instructions about how to set up the Linguflex core.

 Follow the [Modules Guide](./docs/modules.md) for step-by-step instructions about how to set up and configure the Linguflex modules.